renferliu/hello-world/README.md

 hello-world
 ===========

-this is my first repository. amazing!!!
+this is my first repository. amazings!!!